 Sometimes sites went broke because of incompetence (ex: ultimate poker), with site owners and managers being simply too inexperienced to run an online poker room.
 Other times, management knowingly chooses to mislead and deceive their clients for personal financial gain which classifies them in our worst poker sites list mentioned below.
 After the US government became more aggressive, loss of payment processors, frozen funds, and criminal indictments all became additional causes of poker sites going under.
 In the regulated US market, sites will have a near impossible time competing against the WSOP and PokerStars monopolies.

-Online poker legislation is gaining ground in several states and is legal in Nevada, Delaware, and New Jersey.
+Online poker legislation is gaining ground in several states and is legal in Nevada, Delaware, New Jersey, and Pennsylvania.
 However, most online players in the United States are still playing on foreign sites in unregulated markets.

 Laws passed against overseas operators have put a massive dent in the industry in the past ten years.
 The passage of the UIGEA in 2006 [A] criminalized foreign operators and forced many sites to leave the market.

 Even before anti-online-gambling laws were passed, players had their fair share of issues with rogue operators.
 The sites below that had and have bad reviews should serve as cautionary tales to online poker players.
 Unless you’re playing in one of the states where it’s legal at a regulated site, it’s paramount to keep an eye on the latest news.

 Anyone Remember Pitbull Poker?

 Pitbull Poker was an online poker room that was formed in May 2004.
 They were one of the few online poker sites to offer their room solely in a no-download format.
 Their software was a browser-based client that used Java.